micmejia/bible-dump/NKJV/Ezekiel/Ezek 10.md

 And their whole body, with their back, their hands, their wings, and the wheels that the four had, _were_ full of eyes all around.

 ###### 13
-As for the wheels, they were called in my [^e]hearing, "Wheel."
+As for the wheels, they were called in my hearing, "Wheel."

 ###### 14
 Each one had four faces: the first face _was_ the face of a cherub, the second face the face of a man, the third the face of a lion, and the fourth the face of an eagle.